auth0/docs/articles/api/authentication/_login.md

 This feature is currently in Early Access.
 To request access, contact your Technical Account Manager.
 :::

-The backchannel login endpoint enables applications to send an authentication request to a user’s phone, or the authentication device, provided they have an app installed and are enrolled for [push notifications using the Guardian SDK](/secure/multi-factor-authentication/auth0-guardian#enroll-in-push-notifications).
+The Back-Channel Login endpoint enables applications to send an authentication request to a user’s phone, or the authentication device, provided they have an app installed and are enrolled for [push notifications using the Guardian SDK](/secure/multi-factor-authentication/auth0-guardian#enroll-in-push-notifications).

-Use the backchannel login endpoint to authenticate users for the following use cases:
+Use the Back-Channel Login endpoint to authenticate users for the following use cases:

 - Users are not in front of the application that requires authentication, such as when they're telephoning a call center.
 - The consumption device, or the device that helps the user consume a service, is insecure for sensitive operations e.g. web browser for financial transactions.